The Fed’s Regional Structure

 Location of the 12 Federal Reserve Banks

-Reserve Banks are headquartered in Boston (1A), New York (2B), Philadelphia (3C), Cleveland (4D), Richmond (5E), Atlanta (6F), Chicago (7G), St. Louis (8H), Minneapolis (9I), Kansas City (10J), Dallas (11K) and San Francisco (12L).
+Reserve Banks are headquartered in: Boston (District 1A), New York (District 2B), Philadelphia (District 3C), Cleveland (District 4D), Richmond (District 5E), Atlanta (District 6F), Chicago (District 7G), St. Louis (District 8H), Minneapolis (District 9I), Kansas City (District 10J), Dallas (District 11K) and San Francisco (District 12L).

 Notice that the size of the districts in the Northeast tend to be very small, while those in the West are very large.
 This size discrepancy relates to the population distribution in 1913, when the Fed was founded.
-The population at that time was heavily concentrated along the East Coast.
+The U.S. population at that time was heavily concentrated along the East Coast.

-The Federal Reserve System has adapted to changing population patterns by adding branch offices in the Districts.
+The Federal Reserve System has adapted to changing population patterns by adding branch offices in the districts.
 For example, the Twelfth District is very large geographically and includes Hawaii and Alaska.
 This district has four branches in addition to its headquarters in San Francisco.

-Why are there 12 regional Federal Reserve banks?
+Why Are There 12 Regional Federal Reserve Banks?

 The economic and credit conditions of households, communities and businesses vary across the United States.
 The Fed’s structure reflects that.
 The 12 Federal Reserve Banks serve as your voice in the economy.